adammillerio/Carrier.spoon/README.md

 }
 ```

-Now, the Discord and Reminders applications will be moved to the current Space whenever it is changed.
+Now, the Discord and Reminders applications will be moved to the current Space whenever it is changed after a delay of 10 seconds.
 The apps are not focused so they will be behind whatever application was focused last in the Space.
+The default `carryDelay` is 5 seconds.

 ## Manual

 Download the latest WindowCache release from [here.](https://github.com/adammillerio/Spoons/raw/main/Spoons/WindowCache.spoon.zip)

 Download the latest EnsureApp release from [here.](https://github.com/adammillerio/Spoons/raw/main/Spoons/EnsureApp.spoon.zip)

-Download the latest MenuBarApps release from [here.](https://github.com/adammillerio/Spoons/raw/main/Spoons/MenuBarApps.spoon.zip)

 Unzip them all and either double click to load the Spoons or place the contents manually in `~/.hammerspoon/Spoons`